MWRuszczycky/btx/README.md

 ## To do and known issues

-1. "at" symbols (i.e., '@') in BibTeX comment lines cause parsing problems.
-2. The `edit` command needs to handle parsing errors better.
+1. "At" symbols (i.e., `@`) in comments that are separated from the references by line breaks will cause the parser to fail.
+This isn't a big deal, because you can still have ,`@` symbols in the BibTeX fields and the comments that immediately follow the references and are not separated by line breaks; however, it still needs to be fixed.
-3. Implement a REPL for interactive manipulation of bibliographies.
+2. Implement a REPL for interactive manipulation of bibliographies.
-4. The general help string needs to be written.
+3. The general help string needs to be written.
-5. Errors should be `Text` and not `String`.
+4. Errors should be `Text` and not `String`.
-6. Several functions still need commenting.
+5. Several functions still need commenting.
+6. More testing to try and find more problems.
+7. Commands for the masked loading of all entries to the *context*.